 The things I needed to change had a lot to do with how the piece reads out loud vs. on the page.
 I had to slow down some parts in structural ways, since I wouldn’t be able to control the speed of the reader.
 This meant adding more single sentence breaks in between longer paragraphs, a suggestion that I really appreciated and ended up enhancing the piece a lot.

-Issue 5 Poetry
+Category: Issue 5

 I was given the advice to include more concrete imagery or metaphors early in my poem, so as to help ground it more.
 The ending is strong, but the beginning can seem abstract.
 One suggestion was to include a chant or slogan from the George Floyd protests, which is what inspired my poem.
 I decided to make one of the chants my title, which also serves as a sort of foreword too.